log0div0/testo/docs/tutorials/12 - mouse/README.md

 ## What to begin with?

-Let's leave alone for now the bench we've been developing for 10 guides straight and create a new test script file.
-We'going to call it `mouse.testo` and it's going to contain all the necessary code for this guide (there's not going to be too much code in here, so there's no need to distribute it among several files).
+Let's leave alone for now the bench we've been developing for 10 tutorials straight and create a new test script file.
+We'going to call it `mouse.testo` and it's going to contain all the necessary code for this tutorial (there's not going to be too much code in here, so there's no need to distribute it among several files).

 We begin with the already-known basics: